programistka/personal-website/content/blog/testing-stateful-functional-react-components-with-react-testing-library/index.md

 ---
 slug: '/testing-stateful-functional-react-components-with-react-testing-library'
 date: '2019-04-08'
-title: 'Testing Stateful Functional React Components with React Testing Library'
+title: 'Testing Stateful React Function Components with React Testing Library'
 # Description should be no more than 160 characters in length
-description: 'Test stateful functional react components build with hooks using react-testing-library to follow best testing practices.'
+description: 'Test stateful React function components build with hooks using react-testing-library to follow best testing practices.'
 categories: ['testing', 'react']
 banner: './images/banner.png'
 ---